 On December 7, 1987, Air Canada became the first airline in the world with a fleet-wide non-smoking policy.

-In 1987, the deregulation of the Canadian airline market, under the new National Transportation Act, officially opened the airline market in Canada to equal competition.
+In 1987, deregulation of the Canadian airline market officially opened the airline market in Canada to equal competition.

-In the spring of 1987, Air Canada enacted no-smoking flights between Canada and New York City as a test, later extending the ban after a survey showed strong passenger support.
+In the spring of 1987, Air Canada enacted no-smoking flights between Canada and New York City as a test.
+After a survey reported that 96% of passengers supported the smoking ban, Air Canada extended the ban to other flights.

-In 1988, Air Canada was privatized, and 43% of shares were sold on the public market, with the initial public offering completed in October of that year.
+In 1988, Air Canada was privatized, and 43% of shares were sold on the public market.

 In 1990, the airline moved its headquarters to the airport to cut costs.

-Design aspects from the Air Canada logo used between 1964 and 1992 were included in the new aircraft livery launched in February 2017.
+In 1992 design aspects from the logo used between 1964 and 1992, were included in the new retro red and black aircraft livery launched on 9 February 2017.

 In 1995, taking advantage of a new US-Canada open skies agreement, Air Canada added 30 new trans-border routes.